Talk Like a Dog using Doglish

 The ‘Bad Dog’ Voice

-Punishment is rarely effective if it is used on its own it confuses dogs and does not show them what they should be doing.
+Punishment is rarely effective if it is used on its own.
+It confuses dogs.
+It can break the bond between a dog and owner and it does not show them what they should be doing.

 You should only use it to distract your dog – to interrupt an unwanted behaviour.
-Once distracted, you can then get Poochy to do something else which is more appropriate and that you can reward.
-This is the essence of another technique called the ‘Bad Dog – Good Dog Routine’
+Once distracted, then get your Pooch to do something else which is more appropriate and that you can reward.

 Words of Wisdom